-Circumstances Policy, a mark of 0% RN (refer, no work submitted) will be recorded for the relevant component of assessment and will result in referral in the module overall.
+62. Where students, in the opinion of the Extenuating Circumstances Panel, fail to attend an examination without demonstrating a valid reason in accordance with the terms of the Additional Time due to Extenuating Circumstances Policy, a mark of 0% RN (refer, no work submitted) will Page 15 of 32 Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar be recorded for the relevant component of assessment and will result in referral in the module overall.